 Printer’s Row got its name because in days of yore the buildings in this area were predominantly used by printing and publishing businesses (because keep your friends close and your enemies closer?).
 It was a time when linotype machines and printing presses once whirred – but these days it’s mostly residential.
 The old industrial buildings that are filled with character are now converted into lofts and the neighborhood has an intimate feel to it.

-The best way of arriving there is via Dearborn Street Station which is situated at the southern end of the Row.
+The best way of arriving there is via Dearborn Street Station that is situated at the southern end of the Row.
 Once the point of arrival for thousands of immigrants, Dearborn Street Station is a landmark.

 This year, expect such luminaries as Buzz Aldrin, LaShonda Katrice Barnett, Ethan Hawke, R.L.
 Stine and more.
 For more details on this year’s Lit Fest – which takes places from June 10-11, head here.